AWM-PGH-Digital-Collections/Digital-Collections-Strategy/02_Experiences_and_Engagement.md

 The digital team strikes a balance between developing internally-supported platforms (websites, blogs, mobile applications, etc.) and managing activity on third-party platforms (social media, email marketing, etc.).
 Activity on third-party platforms are platform-specific and make use of each platform's unique functionality.

-We emphasize community and work to grow the depth of interactions around The Warhol's objects and stories, and work to amplify artistic expression created through the lens of Warhol.
+We emphasize community and work to grow the depth of interactions around The Warhol's objects and stories, and work to amplify artistic expression created through the lens of Andy Warhol.

 ###2.3 Strategy In Action